 Once the file was analyzed and the reports are ready, you will see that the status of the file changed to SUCCESS and the buttons REPORT, JSON and HTML can be clicked.

 You can now download the report.

-3.11 API
+4.13 API

 The API documentation has been integrated into the web interface.
-You can find it in the Documentation menu.